Last updated: June 9, 2017

 Baby monitors are an extra set of ears – and in some cases, eyes – that allow you to keep tabs on you sleeping baby when you’re not in the same room.
-There are two basic types:
+If you are still doubtful, read this article.

 Audio monitors operate within a selected radio frequency band to send sound from the baby’s room to a receiver.
 Video monitors use a small wall – or table-mounted camera that transmits images to a TV-set-like monitor.

 Still another way to keep tabs on baby is with movement sensors, under-the-mattress pads that alert you when his or her movement completely stops for more than 20 seconds.
 While some parents may find movement sensors reassuring, bear in mind that they’re not medical devices and shouldn’t be used in place of prescribed heart or breathing monitors to detect conditions such as sleep apnea.
 Nor should you rely on them to prevent Sudden Infant Death Syndrome (SIDS), the cause of which is still unknown.

 The latest generation of baby monitors claims to allow the constant surveillance of baby’s every whimper, breath, and movement.
 Some models even lets you eavesdrop on your baby when you’re in the shower because it’s battery-operated and water-resistant.
 For some parents, that may be comforting.
 For others, such nonstop monitoring is apt to be nerve-racking.
 So keep in mind that a monitor isn’t a must-have.
 If you live in a small house or apartment or feel as though you’d like a break when your baby is sleeping – which is legitimate – it’s OK to go monitorless.